 - To encourage membership of qualified applicants in their

-- To verify and affirm to the Council the credentials of applicants from their
+- To verify and affirm to the Secretary General and the Executive Board the credentials of applicants from their regions.

 - To aid in the collection of delinquent dues and encourage attendance at meetings of the Society by members from their region.